antoniocepeda/glyph-hub/docs/developer-setup.md

 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=...
 NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=...
 NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=...
+# Server-side quick paste uses the Firebase Admin SDK.
+The recommended setup is
+# to run `gcloud auth application-default login` so the frameworks backend and
+# local development both pick up Application Default Credentials.
+If you need to
+# override the project id locally, set `FIREBASE_ADMIN_PROJECT_ID`.
+# (You can still point GOOGLE_APPLICATION_CREDENTIALS at a service account file
+# if preferred, but the project no longer expects a JSON string embedded in .env.)
+FIREBASE_ADMIN_PROJECT_ID=glyph-hub-5000
 ```

 We already ship a robust Firebase client in `web/src/lib/firebase.ts` (with persistence and SSR guards).
 The following is a simplified reference-only example: